mermshaus/horne/README.md

 The HTML output will be written to `./demos/hello-world/output` and `./demos/blog/output`.
 You should be able to open the respective `index.html` files with a browser to view the result.
-Take a look at the contents of the project directories to get an idea how Horne generates the output.
+Take a look at the contents of the project directories in `./demos` to get an idea what the output is based on.